Sunday, September 16, 2012

 Germany's age pyramid in 2011

 I still remember my American friends shaking their heads when learning that.
-One of them even said that he could not afford retirement, for his institute had invested their pension fund in stocks that had lost money, so his pension had.
+One of them even said that he could not afford retirement, for his institute had invested its pension fund in stocks that had lost money, so his pension had.

-The head of the opposition Social Democratic Party said, "Let us not take the hidden detour proposed by the minister but use taxpayer's money right away to guarantee everybody a pension on which he/she can survive."
+The head of the opposition Social Democratic Party said, "Let us not take the hidden detour proposed by the minister but use taxpayers' money right away to guarantee everybody a pension on which he/she can survive."
 Since the differences between the government and the opposition were only marginal, an agreement could have been found, but the trade unions did not agree.
-They requested to increase the level of pensions to the original 50% of the average income in combination with the retirement age lowered again to 65.
+They requested to increase the level of pensions to the original 50% of the average income in combination with the retirement age being lowered again to 65.
 Returning to square minus one (!), they did not specify how to finance their proposal.

 No comments: